 Because most small businesses are strapped for internal resources, having a productivity suite like Microsoft 365 makes a lot of sense.
 If your small business wants to move your data and technology into the cloud while offering more protection, professionalism and flexibility, then Microsoft 365 is for you.

 Next steps for small businesses

 You should have a good baseline for whether Microsoft 365 can help your small business.
 The next steps are to:

 1. Continue researching

 Conduct an internal analysis of your business and see what inefficiencies you find.
-If you’re noticing issues with communication, client management, or any of the departments Office 365 addresses, then it might indicate a pressing need.
+If you’re noticing issues with communication, client management, or any of the departments Microsoft 365 addresses, then it might indicate a pressing need.